 This is a blog about video games culture, news and reviews from the UK.
 You’re not here for business news, gossip or hardcore fanboyism; we talk about video games and having fun.

 We’ll pick through all the hyped up marketing and tell you how a game is from the everyday player’s perspective.
 You don’t have the latest and greatest computer specs.
 You don’t have unlimited budgets to buy all the most awesome games at full price.
-You don’t give a monkey’s left nut about industry gossip, who’s slagging off who or which company has been bought up, do you?
+You don’t need to know about industry gossip, who’s slagging off who or which company has been just bought, do you?
 Neither do we.

 Debbie owns and runs The Average Gamer.
 She started her gaming addiction during the mid-eighties on a lovely green Amstrad CPC64.
 From those early days of The Hobbit (say to Thorin “Carry me please”) she graduated to Lucasarts adventures and western C-RPGs.
 She accidentally fell into real-time strategy through the original Dune game but it really isn’t her thing.
 A few years of Discworld MUD addiction followed.
 Eventually she found first-person shooters, Japanese RPGs and Soul Calibur, and is now a fully-rounded gamer.

-Nick is a 37 yr old male gamer.
-It all started back in 1984 with a little known game on the BBC Micro called Elite and its been downhill since then via ownership of the Atari ST, Amiga, A500 and A1200, PC Engine GT, PS1, PC, PS2, Gameboy Advance, SP and DS, PSP, Wii and most recently the PS3.
+Nick is a 41 yr old male gamer.
+It all started back in 1984 with a little known game on the BBC Micro called Elite and its been downhill since then via ownership of the Atari ST, Amiga, A500 and A1200, PC Engine GT, PS1, PC, PS2, Gameboy Advance, SP and DS, PSP, Wii, PS Vita and most recently the PS4 Pro.
 He likes first-person shooters and role-playing games – citing Dungeon Master as “the greatest game ever made” – driving games, the odd platformer and the Zelda games.

 Kevin Kissane, Writer